see-quick/see-quick.github.io/all_collections/_posts/2024-02-12-learn-with-chat-gpt.md

 ---
 layout: post
-title: "Navigating the Learning Landscape with Chat-GPT: Pros, Cons, and Tips"
+title: "1 Navigating the Learning Landscape with Chat-GPT: Pros, Cons, and Tips"
 date: 2024-02-12
 categories: ["chat-gpt", "technology", "IT", "AI", "learning"]
 ---